Single Tooth Dental Implant

 If you are only missing one tooth, you may not think that one single tooth is worth worrying about, especially if you don't think your missing tooth is visible.
 However, missing teeth create a variety of problems for the mouth no matter where they are located.
 Not only may it be more difficult to bite, chew, and speak, but it can also cause more tooth loss in the future.
 The opposing tooth can erupt over time since it doesn't have anything above or below to act as a stopper.
 Shifting teeth due to missing teeth can also change the way your teeth meet when closed, causing jaw pain and soreness.

 One of the most important things that will happen is bone loss.
 Eventually, blood flow will decrease to the site in the absence of a tooth and cause the bone to atrophy and shrink.
+Once that happens, you will likely need additional surgery such as a bone graft prior to receiving a dental implant.

 How Will a Dental Implant Help?